 For a trek over the harsh terrain of Peru’s Cordillera Huayhuash, we turned to Scarpa’s Zodiac Plus.
 This boot mixes approach shoe-like traction on rock and boulders with the toughness and stability of a lightweight mountaineering boot, which is quite a combination.
 Over a brutal 10 days of on and off-trail hiking while shouldering a heavy pack, the Zodiac impressed: The semi-stiff build, high-quality construction, and solid protection provided a lot of confidence on steep climbs and sketchy descents.

 Among tough and serious hiking boots, the Zodiac Plus and Salewa Mountain Trainer 2 Mid GTX (the heavier counterpart to the Mountain Trainer Lite outlined below) are two of the best.
 The Zodiac is more comfortable out of the box, weighs around 4 ounces less for the pair, and is a bit more flexible for covering ground quickly, but the Mountain Trainer’s stiffer build and 360-degree rubber rand offers even better protection in the alpine.
 Depending on your needs, both are mountain-ready waterproof designs that should get the job done...
-Read in-depth review
+Read in-depth Zodiac Plus review

 See the Men's Scarpa Zodiac Plus See the Women's Scarpa Zodiac Plus

-17. Salewa Mountain Trainer Lite Mid GTX ($220)
+15. Salewa Mountain Trainer Lite Mid GTX ($220)

-Hiking boot (Salewa Mountain Trainer Lite Mid GTX)Category: Midweight
+Salewa Mountain Trainer Lite Hiking BootCategory: Midweight

 Weight: 2 lb.
 7.9 oz.

-Waterproof: Yes (Gore-Tex)
+Waterproof?: Yes (Gore-Tex)

 What we like: Comfortable and reasonably light for such a capable, alpine-ready boot.